BlueBrain/MADIP/README.md

 # MADIP
 MADIP: Molecular Atlas Data Integration Pipeline

-This is the code to use the data intergation and processing pipeline from the manuscript: A Standardized Brain Molecular Atlas: a resource for systems modeling and simulation (under review in Frontiers in Molecular Neuroscience)
+This is the code to use the data integration and processing pipeline from the manuscript: A Standardized Brain Molecular Atlas: a resource for systems modeling and simulation (under review in Frontiers in Molecular Neuroscience)
 The figures reproducing code is available from the accompanying repository https://github.com/BlueBrain/BrainMolecularAtlas

 ## Getting Started